nlamberson/Steam-Game-Recommender-AI/README.md

 - treacy_lamberson_Model2.ipynb
   - Contained within this file is all of the code for the original model, which did not have a built in "rating" system based off of Mix-Max normalizaion.

+Data:

+- steam-200k.csv
+  - Contains all the required data to work through the AI agents, all in the correct format.
+This data was obtained from Kaggle.

 Final Report:

 - treacy_lamberson_fp.pdf